zalenix/portaldocs/portal-sdk/generated/top-extensions-telemetry-create.md

         ["Custom Deployment"] = CustomDeployment
     ```

-<a name="error-distribution-report"></a>
+<a name="error-distribution-reports"></a>
-## Error Distribution Report
+## Error Distribution Reports

-The  Error Distribution report gives an overview of the errors that have occurred over the last week, including the progress from the previous week's errors.
+The  Error Distribution reports give an overview of the errors that have occurred over the last week, including the progress from the previous week's errors.
 This is also known as Week or Week (WoW).

 * Error Distribution